Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 ```

 • From The Code formula, ```
-numpy.mean()``` is used to calculate mean on logits itself directly.
-While For ```numpy.abs()``` itself is to turn each scalar inside the list to be an absolute value, so double differential scaling will be much easier and precisely accurate, the double ```numpy.diff()``` is used to calculate the differential value of each scalar inside that logit, double usage here is used to achieve precision higher.
+numpy.mean()``` is used to calculate mean on logits inside a matrix itself directly.
+While For ```numpy.abs()``` itself is to turn each scalar inside the list to be an absolute value, so double differential scaling will be much easier and precisely accurate after numpy.abs(). the double ```numpy.diff()``` is used to calculate the differential value of each scalar inside that matrix, double usage here is used to acquire a second order curvature value for an accurate Probability of a curvature a matrix has.

 # 🌐 Specific Use Case: